 Use Clear & Specific Language That Matches How People Talk

 The text in the navigation needs to be written plainly and simply, using words people will quickly understand.
-For your website, think about what tasks people are coming to your website to complete (or, better than thinking through it, interview actual people who visit your website).
-Although there are plenty of corner cases, there are common tasks large majorities of visitors wish to complete easily and those common tasks are the ones your website’s navigation must support.
+For your website, think about what tasks people are coming to your website to complete (or, better than thinking through it, interview actual people who visit your website as part of usability testing).
+Although there are plenty of corner cases, there are common tasks a large majority of visitors wish to complete easily and those common tasks are the ones your website’s navigation must support.

 Once you have that list of tasks, think about the words people might use when describing those tasks.
 The more your navigation reflects these words, the easier it will be for people to find their way around your website.
 This is because simplifying the text and matching people’s language reduces the amount of brain power (or cognitive load) required to use the navigation.
 As a bonus, matching how people talk will almost always match what people type into Google as well (and, hint, you can research organic keyword usage to find what words would make the most sense to use in your navigation).

 Bank of America does an effective job of this.
 A common task people would want to complete on a banking website is researching checking accounts.
 If I want to open a checking account, it is clear where I need to click in the navigation without much thought involved.
 The text is clear and specific.
 And the text matches how real people would describe the thing they are looking for—in this case, people would quite commonly say “I want to open a checking account.”